Google

 For a timber or log home, wooden siding is a necessity.
-Even with a log home you may not choose to use logs for every section.
+Even with a log home, you may not choose to use logs for every section.
 Wooden siding allows you to keep the rustic wood appearance.
 Once you decide on using wooden siding, you have several types to choose from.
 Of course, they come in various woods and finishes as well.
 This can give you a lot of options to think about.

-Siding Types
+Wooden Siding Types

 The board and batten design is where the main boards are held in place by a smaller board that is fastened in the middle.
 The main boards float under the smaller batten board.
 This allows them to expand and contract without having a gap show.
 This siding can be either horizontal or vertical.
-It is sometimes called barn siding because it was commonly used on barns.
+It is sometimes called barn siding because it is commonly used on barns.

 The tongue and grove siding has a ridge cut into one edge and a slot cut into the other side.
 When the siding is installed the ridge fits into the slot.
 This connection serves to prevent water from going through the siding.
 This siding goes on horizontally.
 This is a very popular siding.